code137/django_lti/README.md

 # django_lti

+Using pylti (built on flask) as a base I've converted it to run with a django decorator and modified oauth and oauth2 to work with python 3.4.0

 With an empty new django (1.9/python 3.4.0 tested) project with migrations run and django sessions available

 git clone https://github.com/code137/django_lti.git lti into the existing django application